Pan de Leche

 5. After 8 minutes of kneading, place the dough into a greased or buttered bowl (you can spray the bowl with butter cooking spray).
 Cover with plastic wrap then place in a warm place to rise until double in size.
 The amount of time it takes to rise will depend on how warm it is where you’ve place the bowl of dough.
 I usually turn my oven on to warm during the kneading process then turn it off just before placing the dough in it to rise.

 6. After the dough has doubled, turn it out onto a clean surface and lightly punch it down.
-Roll out 24 balls; place them in a buttered 9×13 pan, with 4 rows of 6 balls.
+Roll out 28 balls; place them in a buttered 9×13 pan, with 4 rows of 7 balls.
 I find it best to use a kitchen scale to weigh exact proportions.
 This way, each piece of dough is exactly the same size.
-I first cut out 24 pieces of dough using a pastry/bench scraper; then I weigh each piece to 1.1 ounces.
+I first cut out 28 pieces of dough using a pastry/bench scraper; then I weighed each piece to 1.1 ounces (a few balls weighed 1.2 ounces).

 It’s easy to get nicely rounded balls of dough using my foolproof method.
 First, slightly flatten out a piece of dough.
 Next, form a small circle with your pointer and thumb (like you’re making the “ok” sign).
 Place the piece of dough underneath the circle and push it through, all the while making your circle smaller and smaller.
 The dough you push through will form a nicely rounded ball.
 Pinch the bottom of the ball closed.